castlemaninc/100-days-of-code/r1-log.md

 11. CSS Animations and javascript GSAP (Greensock Animation Platform)
 12. Wordpress Development & PHP

+### Day 14: April 26, 2018

+**Focus**: (Goal #1 CSS Grid and Flexbox,#3 Sass, #5 Responsive Design)

+**Today's Progress**: Started building the dance studio layout in HTML and CSS.
+Used Sass partials for the first time and changed the Gulp task to compile all scss files into one CSS file.

+**Thoughts**: Building projects for real clients offers more real world challenges, and will be better for my portfolio since I have very little experience on my resume.

+**Link to work**: [LonDance Repo]https://github.com/castlemaninc/lon-dance

 ### Day 13: April 25, 2018

 **Focus**: (Goal #4 Gulp, Goal #3 Sass, Goal #8 UI/UX , #12 WordPress Development & PHP)